jozo/assignment-gis/documentation.md

 # Frontend

 The frontend application is a static HTML page (`index.html`), which shows a mapbox.js widget.
-It is displaying hotels, which are mostly in cities, thus the map style is based off the Emerald style.
+It is displaying hotels, which are mostly in cities, thus the map style is based on the Emerald style.
 I modified the style to better highlight main sightseeing points, restaurants and bus stops, since they are all important when selecting a hotel.
 I also highlighted rails tracks to assist in finding a quiet location.

 All relevant frontend code is in `application.js` which is referenced from `index.html`.
 The frontend code is very simple, its only responsibilities are:
 - detecting user's location, using the standard [web location API](https://developer.mozilla.org/en-US/docs/Web/API/Geolocation/Using_geolocation)